MaaxGr/ImmichTinder/README.md

 ## Security

+- Bring your own authentication.
+This app’s server endpoints do not include any authentication or authorization.
+If you expose it beyond your trusted network, you must protect it yourself (e.g., via a reverse proxy with Basic Auth, OAuth/OIDC, IP allow‑listing, or a VPN).
+Examples: Nginx/Traefik/Caddy with Basic Auth, oauth2-proxy, Cloudflare Access, Tailscale/Gateway, etc.
 - Your Immich API key is used only on the server (Nitro) side.
 Do not expose it in client code.
 - In Docker, pass the env vars at runtime (see command above).
 Avoid baking secrets into images.
+- Recommendation: run this behind an auth‑enabled reverse proxy and do not expose it directly to the public internet unless you fully understand the risks.

 ## Project structure (selected)